-A. Our Foundation does not fund multi-year grants.
+A. Our Foundation does not fund multi-year grants through this online system.
 Organizations are more than welcome to reapply next year for another grant to support the same project or program that we funded in the prior year.
-Although we have no restrictions on grant size, to date, our grants have ranged from $5,000 to $20,000.
+Although we have no restrictions on grant size, to date, our grants have ranged from $5,000 to $35,000.

 A. It is important that you are aware of when our foundation issues funds to those organizations chosen as recipients.
 Grants are awarded each year in March.
 You should carefully consider how this date could impact your ability to conduct your project and whether our timing fits your requirements.